hoan111/K4-Zenith/README.md

 - **Zenith Extended Commands**: This module adds a wide range of fun commands to your server, including commonly used admin commands like respawn, blind, revive, teleportation (tp), item giving (give), and much more.
 These commands enhance the gameplay experience and provide additional options for server administrators.

+**Zenith Custom Tags**: Enhance your server's chat experience with Zenith Custom Tags.
+This module gives players custom chat colors, ranks, clantags, and chat colors based on permissions, groups, or SteamID formats.
+Customize the chat environment for your community.

 <!-- INSTALLATION -->

 ## Installation